Please review the relevant information on the Graduate School website.

 - An explanation of the research and reasons it is consistent with the objectives of a direct doctoral track (as part of the research proposal or as a separate document).

-- Two evaluations of doctoral candidates form to be completed by two referees (to be sent directly to the Graduate Studies Coordinator).
+- of doctoral candidates form to be completed by two referees (to be sent directly to the Graduate Studies Coordinator).

 - Two letters of recommendation will be sent directly to the Graduate Studies Coordinator.
 One of the letters should be written by the supervisor (the principal, if there is more than one supervisor), and the other by a faculty member (not necessarily from the Technion) or another senior researcher familiar with the research paper.